top of page

 At 9-feet wide and limited to 5-tons, no emergency vehicles can traverse the bridge nor have the ability to negotiate the 180-degree hairpins on either side of the canyon.
 If you were to call an ambulance to Mosquito, despite being only a few miles from Placerville, it would take 45-minutes to reach you by having to use Rock Creek Rd.

-The Mosquito Bridge is one of the last wooden bridges still in daily operation in the state and is slated to be replaced by a massive concrete structure 400 feet above the canyon spanning 650-feet ridge top to ridge top.
-After nearly 10 years of planning, construction is slated to begin in 2022 after many years of planning and several designs for bridges at different positions and various elevations have been proposed.
-The original road and wooden bridge will likely only be accessible as a foot or bike path.
+The Mosquito Bridge was one of the last wooden bridges in daily operation in the state and is currently being being replaced by a massive concrete structure 400 feet above the canyon spanning 1180-feet across the ridge tops.
+After nearly 10 years of planning, construction is slated to be completed in 2026 after many years of planning and several designs for bridges at different positions and various elevations were proposed.
+The road will be realigned to connect to the new bridge, which will span 1,180 feet across the canyon at a height of 400 feet above the river.
+The original road and wooden bridge will be accessible as a foot or bike path.
 The Honeydew Bridge with its wooden deck on Mattole Rd is also slated to be replaced in the coming years as another example that comes to mind as these wooden bridges are quickly fading into memory.

 As a single lane bridge, present day autos take turns and must wait to cross the bridge one at a time.
 The north side has a wee bit of space to park a motorcycle pointed uphill, but vehicles are often waiting here to cross the bridge one a time.